cmacho/Semi-Supervised-Meta-Learning/README.md

 This repository contains the code for my project on Semi-Supervised Meta Learning for the Stanford class CS330: Deep Multi-Task and Meta Learning.

-The projet report, containing a detailed description of the project is [here](report).
+The projet report, containing a detailed description of the project and its results is [here](project_report.pdf).

 The implementation of Constrained DeepCluster is here: [Constrained DeepCluster](https://github.com/cmacho/deepcluster)